Piero di Cosimo de' Medici: Biography

-He continued to collect rare books, adding many to the Medici collections.
-With a strong interest in humanism, he commissioned Marsilio Ficino to translate Plato & other classical works.
+Piero continued to collect rare books, adding many to the Medici collections.
+With a strong interest in humanism, he commissioned Marsilio Ficino to translate Plato and other classical works.
 Ficino dedicated several books to him, such as De Sole.

-He died in 1469 as a result of gout and lung disease and is buried in the Church of San Lorenzo, next to his brother Giovanni.
+Piero died in 1469 as a result of gout and lung disease.
+He is buried in the Church of San Lorenzo, next to his brother Giovanni.
 The tomb, created by Andrea del Verrocchio, was commissioned by his sons Lorenzo and Giuliano.

-Marriage and Issue
+Marriage and issue

 On 3 June 1444, Piero married Lucrezia Tornabuoni (1427–1482).
 Their children include Lorenzo the Magnificent and Giuliano de' Medici.
 All his family is likely portrayed in the famous painting by Botticelli known as the Madonna of the Magnificat, in which Lucrezia Tornabuoni appears as the Virgin Mary.

-In all, Lucrezia gave birth at least six children:
+In all, Lucrezia gave birth to at least seven children: